The Ultimate Guide to Maximizing Living Space at Camp

 There are additional products that don’t fit into the above categories and are good for all-around use, including organizing your suitcase and keeping things organized in your dorm afterwards.

 We hope you enjoyed our blog.
 At Pack for Camp, we care about things like storage products because our mission is to make your bunk feel as much as possible like your home away from home.
 A little organization using storage products goes a long way to doing that.

-If you have any questions about the best products for your needs, please feel free to contact us and if you like what you read or you feel we missed anything, please leave your comments below.
+If you have any questions about the best products for your needs, please feel free to contact us.

 About the Author

-Melissa Goldwag spent many summers as a camper, counselor and lifeguard at sleepaway and day camps in the Catskills.
-She is the co-founder and CEO of Pack for Camp, an online store that offers everything you expect to find on a camp packing list: soft trunks, name labels, bedding, laundry accessories, toiletries, storage solutions, clothing and more.
+Melissa Goldwag spent many summers sharing space with others as a camper, counselor and lifeguard at sleepaway camp.
+She now shares her space with her husband and co-owner of Pack for Camp, Gaby Fachler, and their 4 children.
+Pack for Camp is an online store that offers everything you need for camp under 1 roof: soft trunks, name labels, bedding, laundry accessories, toiletries, storage solutions, and more.